ijpiantanida/talkback/README.md

 ## Usage

-Talkback is pretty easy to setup.
+Talkback is pretty easy to set up.
 Define which host it will be proxying, which port it should listen to and where to find and save tapes.

 When a request arrives to talkback, it will try to match it against a previously saved tape and quickly return the tape's response.